-• Read John 1:1-3.
-How did John attack the Gnostic idea of a creator being who was less than God but more than man? • How did John answer the Docetic beliefs in John 1:1-14?
-How did John prove that the Mosaic system was replaced by Christ in John 1:1-18? , What did John write about the Jewish belief that Christ was to come for only the Jews?
+How did John answer the Docetic beliefs in John 1:1-14?
+He wrote that the Word was made flesh.

+How did John prove that the Mosaic system was replaced by Christ in John 1:1-18?
+He wrote that although Moses gave the law, Christ brought grace and truth.

+What did John write about the Jewish belief that Christ was to come for only the Jews?
+He came to them, but they did not receive Him; however, whoever did receive Him became the sons of God.